s-20/unnamed/Advancement.md

 Once an Aspect reaches 5, it become more difficult to improve.
 Each Advancement is only worth 50% of an increase.
 If an Aspect reaches 10, each Advancement only counts as 25% of an increase.

 Fractional portions of a Stack only matter in the case of ties - they do not provide dice.
+You may not take this option twice in a row.

 ### **Improve a Connection**

-Select one [Connection](Connections.md) other than a Personal Connection.
+Select one [Connection](Connections.md) other than a Personal Connection (personal connections can only be improved through role play).
 Increase its stack by 1.

 Once a Connection reaches 5, it become more difficult to improve.
 Each Connection is only worth 50% of an increase.
 Fractional portions of a Stack only matter in the case of ties - they do not provide dice.